-- Policy LU 3.9 Office Park Evolution.
+- Policy LU 3.10 Office Park Evolution.
 Support the transition of single-use office parks into mixed-use districts that include residential, retail, office, services, and/or parks and open space.
-Within an office site that is redeveloping as mixed-use, locate offices and commercial space closest to high-volume roadways and locate new residential uses as far as possible from high-volume roadways. - Policy LU 3.10 Service Commercial.
-Retain service commercial and light industrial uses in San Mateo to support local businesses and to meet the needs of residents locally.
-Preserve properties that are zoned for service commercial uses and discourage uses that are allowed elsewhere in the city from locating in service commercial areas. - Policy LU 3.11 Community Gathering Places.
+Within an office site that is redeveloping as mixed-use, locate offices and commercial space closest to high-volume roadways and locate new residential uses and outdoor spaces as far as possible from high-volume roadways. - Policy LU 3.11 Community Gathering Places.
 Provide and maintain inviting public spaces and streets that provide space for all members of the San Mateo community to meet, gather, and enjoy. - Policy LU 3.12 Publicly Accessible Spaces.
-Integrate a variety of privately owned and maintained publicly accessible spaces into new development and require signage that clearly identifies these spaces as publicly accessible. - Policy LU 3.13 Cultural Facilities and Public Art.
-Recognize cultural facilities and public art as part of a healthy and thriving community.
+Integrate a variety of privately owned and maintained publicly accessible spaces into new development.
+Spaces should be safe, welcoming, easy to access, and include signage that clearly identifies these spaces as publicly accessible. - Policy LU 3.13 Cultural Facilities and Public Art.
+Recognize cultural facilities, entertainment events, performing arts, and public art as part of a healthy and thriving community.
 Use funds from the City's art in-lieu fee to enhance existing public art and cultural facilities and encourage new facilities that reflect the character and identity of the surrounding neighborhoods. - Policy LU 3.14 School Site Reuse.
 Encourage the school district to prioritize affordable housing and community recreation needs when a school site is planned for reuse or redevelopment, in accordance with the priorities in the Housing Element and Conservation, Open Space, and Recreation Element. - Policy LU 3.15 Residential Uses to Support Institutions.
 Support the development of housing at quasi-public institutions such as schools, churches, and other facilities of an educational, religious, charitable, or philanthropic nature, consistent with the mission of these organizations.
 Encourage the development of ancillary residential uses when aligned with the organization's mission or to provide housing for employees. - Policy LU 3.16 Public Facilities.
 Encourage reuse or redevelopment of public facilities to residential and/ or recreational uses that provide a public benefit to the community, such as community gardens. - Policy LU 3.17 Peninsula Golf and Country Club.
 Support the retention of the existing club and recreation use.
 If the site is redeveloped, residential development that is compatible with adjacent uses in terms of density and intensity should be encouraged.

 Action LU 3.18 Permitted Uses.
 Re-evaluate the types of commercial uses that are permitted and that require a special-use permit in all commercial districts to ensure requirements are forward looking and aligned with current economic needs and trends.

 Action LU 3.19 Major Institutions/Special Facilities.
 Work with relevant agencies and organizations to support the long-term viability of major institutions and special facilities that provide important recreational, educational, or medical services, such as the San Mateo County Events Center, College of San Mateo, San Mateo County Hospital, Mills Health Center, and Peninsula Golf and Country Club.
 Require a Specific Plan and/or Master Plan to guide reuse or redevelopment of institutions and special facilities when appropriate.